Giants vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has picked up at least one hit in three straight games.
-During his last five outings he is hitting .261 with two doubles, a walk and four RBI.
+- Rodriguez has hit safely in four straight games.
+In his last five games he is hitting .333 with two doubles, a walk and five RBI.

 Rodríguez Recent Games